How to Restore Your Gut Health After Taking Antibiotics

 Summary

 Antibiotics don't distinguish between good and bad microbes.
-That’s why when you take an antibiotic, the amount of bacteria and the different types of bacteria in your gut —that is, the richness and diversity of your gut microbiome— decrease significantly [1]–[4].
+That’s why when you take an antibiotic, the amount and different types of bacteria in your gut—that is, the richness and diversity of your gut microbiome—decrease significantly [1]–[4].

-Some species may even disappear, either for a short or long period of time [1], [2].
+Some species may even disappear, either for a short or long period [1], [2].

 The drop in richness and diversity depends on different factors.
 For example, broad-spectrum antibiotics (e.g. ciprofloxacin, cefadroxil) target a wide range of bacteria and have a big impact.
 Whereas narrow-spectrum antibiotics (e.g. metronidazole, erythromycin) target only a few types of bacteria.